Categories

 Electricity house of the year

 Entrants for this award will ideally be active in several electricity markets across Europe and/or North America.
 They may be performing risk management and hedging activities for their own firm or for clients, and/or providing market liquidity.
-The submission should include details of deals that show the entrant outperforming over the past 12-18 months in these markets.
-The examples need to make it clear why the deal stood out, what was unique and innovative about it and what it achieved for the firm or client, or wider market.
+The submission should include details of deals or other examples that show the entrant outperforming over the past 12-18 months in these markets.
+The examples need to make it clear what the firm achieved (for itself or its clients) and what was unique and innovative about its approach and performance.

-Entrants for this award should be active in one or more mandatory emissions trading schemes or voluntary markets in Europe and/or North America.
-The entrant should be active in the derivatives markets – futures, forwards, swaps, options – either for hedging their own obligations or carrying out risk management for clients, and/or providing market liquidity.
-The submission should include details of deals or other work that show the entrant outperforming over the past 12-18 months in the emissions markets.
-The examples need to make it clear why the trade stood out, what was unique and innovative about it and what it achieved for the firm or client, or wider market.
+Entrants for this award should be active in one or more mandatory emissions trading systems in Europe and/or North America.
+The entrant should be active in the traded certificates markets – futures, forwards, swaps, options – either for hedging their own obligations or carrying out carbon risk management for clients, and/or providing market liquidity.
+The submission should include details of deals or other work that show the entrant outperforming over the past 12-18 months in the mandatory emissions markets.
+The examples need to make it clear why the company’s trades or work stood out, what was unique and innovative about them, and what they achieved for the firm or client, or, potentially, for the wider market.

 Environmental products house of the year

 Entrants for this award should be active in trading or structuring financial products that improve a firm’s environmental performance and/or enable a firm to address environmental risk.
-Entrants need to demonstrate that their activity spreads beyond emissions markets into areas such as: green bonds; structuring loans that incentivise greener behaviour; environmental indices; use of environmental and ESG derivatives; renewable energy certificates; PPAs etc. The submission should include details of deals or other work in environmental products that show the entrant outperforming over the past 12-18 months.
-The examples need to make it clear why the work stood out, what was unique and innovative about it and what it achieved for the firm or client, or wider market.
+Entrants need to demonstrate that their activity spreads beyond emissions markets into areas such as: green bonds; structuring loans that incentivise greener behaviour; financing clean technology; environmental indices; use of environmental and ESG derivatives; renewable energy certificates; PPAs etc. The submission should include details of deals or other work in environmental products that show the entrant outperforming over the past 12-18 months.
+The examples need to make it clear why the work stood out, what was unique and innovative about it and what it achieved in terms of environmental impact.

 Weather house of the year